c-stone/hub-batch/README.md

 This tool requires node.js.
 [You can install Node here](https://nodejs.org/en/).

 ### Installation
-To install Hub-batch, run the follow command:
-`npm install hub-batch -g`
+`npm install -g hub-batch`

 ### Authentication
 In order to make requests over the API, we will need to supply one form of authentication.
-You can use either and access_token or a hapikey.
+You can use either an `access_token` or a `hapikey`.
 Place your specific authentication credentials in the file labeled sample.env.
 Follow the instructions within that file.
+You will need to rename this file `.env` (remove 'sample').

 Once your .env file is saved, you are ready to move on.

 ### Static IDs
-This tool allows you to quickly filter your get requests by blog groups, campaigns, or topics.
+This tool allows you to quickly filter your get requests by __blog groups__, __campaigns__, __topics__, __page name__ and/or __URL slug___.
 Since this information is unique to each HubSpot portal, you will need to populate the file `js/static/staticids.js` with your own IDs.
 Place any blog groups, campaigns or topics into that file, and they will automatically appear when using this tool.

 Resources for finding each type of GUID:
 [List Blog Groups](http://developers.hubspot.com/docs/methods/blogv2/get_blogs)